Who is Brad Downey?

 Why was this mural created?

-Downey created the McDonald mural at a time when the University of Leuphana (where the mural was created), was undergoing a rebranding process.
-The branding strategy adopted by the university was intended to raise school fees, which made the students unhappy.
+Downey created the McDonald mural when the University of Leuphana (where the mural was created) was undergoing a rebranding process.
+The university’s branding strategy was intended to raise school fees, which made the students unhappy.
 In response to the rebranding, Downey created the mural to address the issue.
-Downey’s mural is the perfect example of how street art can help to manipulate the reality of the situation as a way of passing across a message and generating interest.
+Downey’s mural is the perfect example of how street art can help manipulate the reality of the situation to pass across a message and generate interest.

 Downey selected the McDonalds logo, not because it had anything to do with the worldwide chain of restaurants, but because he wanted a logo that evoked power.
 According to Downey, any logo would have served the purpose, but McDonalds’ seemed to be a great fit.
 By using the well-known brand, audiences were forced to look beneath the surface to really get the message in the work.
-The McDonalds piece was received by the student body of the university well and even inspired some of the students to address the issue through various different mediums such as film.
+The McDonalds’ piece was well received by the student body of the university.
+It even inspired some of the students to address the issue through various mediums such as film.